russelhaynes36/markdown-portfolio/_includes/04-lists.md

- -1 Here is one thing
+ - Here is one thing
- -2 Here is another
+ - Here is another
- -3 And the last thing
+ - And the last thing
- [ ] To do item
- [x] Completed to do item